renepickhardt/generalized-language-modeling-toolkit/README.md

 ## History
 The Generalized Language models envolved from Paul Georg Wagner's and Till Speicher's Young Scientists project called [Typology](http://www.typology.de) which I advised in 2012.
-The Typology project played around and evaluated an idea I had (inspired by Adam Schenker) of presenting text as a graph in which the edges would encode relationships (nowerdays known as skipped bi-grams).
+The Typology project played around and evaluated an idea I had (inspired by [the PhD thesis of Adam Schenker](http://scholarcommons.usf.edu/cgi/viewcontent.cgi?article=2466&context=etd)) of presenting text as a graph in which the edges would encode relationships (nowerdays known as skipped bi-grams).
 The Graph was used to produce an answer to the next word prediction problem applied to word suggestions in keyboards of modern smartphones.
 From the convincing results I developed the theory of Generalized Language models.
-Most of the Code was written by my student assistent [Martin Körner](http://mkoerner.de/) who also created his [bachlor thesis](bachlor-thesis-martin-koerner.pdf) about the implementation of a preliminary vesion of the Generalized Language Models.
+Most of the Code was written by my student assistent [Martin Körner](http://mkoerner.de/) who also created his [bachlor thesis](https://github.com/renepickhardt/generalized-language-modeling-toolkit/raw/master/bachelor-thesis-martin-koerner.pdf) about the implementation of a preliminary vesion of the Generalized Language Models.
 This thesis is a nice reference if you want to get an understanding of modified kneser ney smoothing for standard language models.
 In terms of notation and building of generalized language models it is outdated.

+## Questions, Feedback, Bugs
+If you have questions feel free to contact me via the issue tracker. on [my blog](http://www.rene-pickhardt.de) or in the paper you could find my mail address.